actions-reactions/8-puzzle/README.md

-To run: open Command Prompt/PowerShell/Terminal on the current directory by pressing SHIFT+RIGHT button on Windows or by openning Terminal on the current directory and by typing:
+To run: open Command Prompt/PowerShell/Terminal on the `dist/` directory by pressing SHIFT+RIGHT button on Windows or by openning Terminal on the current directory and by typing:

-java -jar 8-puzzle.jar 1
+`java -jar 8-puzzle.jar 1`

 or,

-java -jar 8-puzzle.jar 2
+`java -jar 8-puzzle.jar 2`

 or,

-java -jar 8-puzzle.jar 3
+`java -jar 8-puzzle.jar 3`